goharbor/website/content/blog/harbor-at-kubecon-shanghai-2023.md

 ![KubeCon Shanghai](../img/kubeconcn2023.jpeg)

-As of today Harbor is a [healthy](https://all.devstats.cncf.io/d/53/projects-health?orgId=1) and vibrant Graduated project at the CNCF.
+As of today, Harbor is a [healthy](https://all.devstats.cncf.io/d/53/projects-health?orgId=1) and vibrant graduate project at the CNCF.
 We've seen growth in our community and superb contributions in the form of issues, code, and project feedback.

-[Yan Wang](https://twitter.com/wy65701436), [Daojun Zhang](https://github.com/stonezdj) and [Chenyu Zhang](https://github.com/chlins) will be in Shanghai of the week of 26th of September and looking forward to engage with users,and those who are just curious to learn more about Harbor and what it does.
+[Yan Wang](https://twitter.com/wy65701436), [Daojun Zhang](https://github.com/stonezdj), and [Chenyu Zhang](https://github.com/chlins) will be in Shanghai on the week of the 26th of September and looking forward to engaging with users, and those who are just curious to learn more about Harbor and what it does.
 We'll be wearing Harbor t-shirts throughout the conference, so if you see one of us please don't be shy and say hello!

-There are a few scheduled events / places to find us:
+There are a few scheduled sessions and places to find us:

 * [**Harbor Maintainers track**](https://sched.co/1PTJz)- [Chenyu Zhang](https://github.com/chlins) and [Yan Wang](https://twitter.com/wy65701436) - will be presenting this edition of the maintainers track - [Harbor进展：安全性、OCI规范v1.1和性能增强 | Advancements in Harbor: Security, OCI Spec v1.1, and Performance Enhancement](https://sched.co/1PTJz)